Civic Engagement for Social Good

 Other Learning Opportunities

-Students are actively engaged in UMD, College Park and surrounding areas, and Washington, DC annually completing over 1,000 hours of volunteer work.
+Students are actively engaged in UMD, College Park, and the broader Washington D.C. community.
+Annually, cohorts of CESG students have completed over 1,500 hours of volunteer work.
 Students can choose from over 100 projects per year with a wide array of partner organizations.

 Students:

-CESG staff provide the planning, logistical support, and transportation for most activities.
-All second-year students also participate in a capstone experience for academic credit.
-The capstone can include an internship, extensive work with a non-profit, or affiliated experiential learning courses.
-Students in the past have held internships in local and national politics, non-profits, high-profile media outlets, medical facilities, research labs, mentoring organizations, and peer dialogue training.
+Second-year students participate in a capstone experience for academic credit consisting of either an internship, extensive service work, research, or affiliated experiential learning courses.
+Students have held internships in places like local and national politics, non-profits, high-profile media outlets, medical facilities, research labs, mentoring organizations, and peer dialogue training.
+Examples of past internships include: Capitol Hill, the Center for Early Childhood, the Department of Health and Human Services, the Maryland General Assembly, the National Institutes of Health, Pregnancy Aid Center, UMD Athletics, A Wider Circle, the White House, and many more.
 The capstone gives students authentic experiences and skills that help support their academic work, career goals, and future community engagement efforts.

 Curriculum Overview

-Over the two-year program (four semesters), students complete 12-credit hours that count toward their CESG Scholars citation.
+Over the two-year program (four semesters), students complete the 13 credit hours required for their CESG Scholars citation and many fulfill General Education requirements.
 The following table represents a typical two-year curriculum.
-Details about courses and requirements can be found on the CESG Citation Checklist
+Details about courses and requirements can be found on the CESG Citation Checklist.

 3 credits 3 credits 3 credits |